i-dream-of-ai/ipybox/README.md

     "./output": "output"  # Write results to host
 }

+# Create a data file on the host
+async with aiofiles.open("data/input.txt", "w") as f:
+    await f.write("hello world")

 async with ExecutionContainer(binds=binds) as container:
     async with ExecutionClient(host="localhost", port=container.port) as client:
         # Read from mounted data directory